CroweCybersecurity/SNMPede/README.md

   -h, --help            show this help message and exit

 Modules:
-  --spray               Spray any provided community strings, credentials (user/pass), and combos --bulkwalk            Collect as much information as possible --all                 CAUTION: Use all above modules

-Spray Arguments:
   -c COMMUNITY, --community COMMUNITY
-                        Singular community string or file containing line-delimited strings -u USERNAME, --username USERNAME
+                        Login with a provided community string or line-delimited file -u USERNAME, --username USERNAME
-                        Singular username or file containing line-delimited usernames -p PASSWORD, --password PASSWORD
+                        Login with a username or line-delimited file -p PASSWORD, --password PASSWORD
-                        Singular password or file containing line-delimited passwords -ap {ANY,HMACMD5,HMACSHA,HMAC128SHA224,HMAC192SHA256,HMAC256SHA384,HMAC384SHA512}, --auth-proto {ANY,HMACMD5,HMACSHA,HMAC128SHA224,HMAC192SHA256,HMAC256SHA384,HMAC384SHA512}
-                        Singular authentication protocol or try any of them -pp {ANY,DES,AESCFB128,AESCFB192,AESCFB256}, --priv-proto {ANY,DES,AESCFB128,AESCFB192,AESCFB256}
-                        Singular privacy protocol or try any of them
+                        Login with a password or line-delimited file --bulkwalk            Collect as much information as possible --all                 CAUTION: Use all above modules and default login dictionaries

 I/O Arguments:
   -t TARGET, --target TARGET